Dante004/Blackjack-typeScript/README.md

-#Blackjack typescript
+# Blackjack typescript

-Simple blackjack writen in typescript, html and css.
+Simple blackjack writen in typecript, html and css

+  - one player and two player mode
-Game use https://deckofcardsapi.com/ api to manage deck.
+  - app use api https://deckofcardsapi.com/ to manage deck

-TO:DO list:
+# To Do list!

--Write tests
+  - Write tests
--Improve visuals
+  - Improve visuals